Zenith SupersPort: Reception

-Sherwin Levinson of InfoWorld wrote that "the Zenith SupersPort 286 may well be the harbinger of a new era of laptop computing", "embod[ying] a combination of speed, weight, size, and battery life that we've seen in no other laptop" and that "Zenith's engineers have come closer to the ideal laptop than any so far".Levinson particularly praised the processing speed, hard disk access times and battery life of the SupersPort 286 and while finding some software incompatibility with FastBack Plus (a file backup utility for DOS) and Crosstalk Mk.4 (a terminal emulator for DOS), he wrote that such errors were correctable and subsequent tests ran fine afterwards.
+Sherwin Levinson of InfoWorld wrote that "the Zenith SupersPort 286 may well be the harbinger of a new era of laptop computing", "embod[ying] a combination of speed, weight, size, and battery life that we've seen in no other laptop" and that "Zenith's engineers have come closer to the ideal laptop than any so far".
+Levinson particularly praised the processing speed, hard disk access times and battery life of the SupersPort 286 and while finding some software incompatibility with FastBack Plus and Crosstalk Mk.4, he wrote that such errors were correctable and subsequent tests ran fine afterwards.
 Levinson found reservation with the keyboard layout which he deemed slightly cramped and recommended purchasers get the optional numeric keypad.

 Jerry Pournelle wrote in Byte that "I love it when I get it to my hotel room", but the SupersPort 286 was "just darned too heavy" to carry to meetings.
 A full review of the SupersPort 286 in the same issue said that it offered "the computing power of a desktop or transportable machine and the convenient size and weight of a laptop".
 The magazine approved of the "easy to read" screen (except "the common problem of poor cursor legibility"), keyboard, and performance.
 While reporting that the battery pack and power supply made the computer very heavy, and that it was too long to fit on an airline coach class tray-table, BYTE said that "it was a pleasure to have such a powerful computer literally at my fingertips while traveling".